POSTECH-CVLab/SCNeRF/README.md

 # Acknowledgements

 We appreciate for all the ICCV reviewers for valuable comments.
 Their valuable suggestions have helped us to improve our paper.
+We have borrowed implementations from NeRF++(https://github.com/Kai-46/nerfplusplus) and NeRF-pytorch(https://github.com/yenchenlin/nerf-pytorch).